-For semi-finals, at the start of a new run, the points accumulated from the previous run are forfeit.
-The only points which are recorded are from the very last run.
+For semi-finals, at the start of a new run, the points accumulated from the previous run are forfeited.
+A new run is started when the vehicle leaves the starting location.
+The only points recorded are from the very last run.